paulocaldas/Treadmilling-Speed-Analysis/tracking_analysis/README.md

 # Analyze Trajectories from XML files

-This folder contains a python notebook `analyze_tracks.ipynb` that uses TrackMate's XML file as input. <br>
+This folder contains a python notebook `analyze_tracks.ipynb` that uses TrackMate's XML file as input and computes: <br>
-All the necessary modules are inside the `analyze_tracks` folder. <br>
-This approach computes: <br>

 * Velocities Distribuition Directly from Spot Displacement
 * Velocitiy distribution from fitting MSD curves individually